Osamu Nishimura: New Japan Pro-Wrestling (1995–2006)

-All Japan Pro Wrestling (2007–2021)
+All Japan Pro Wrestling (2007–2024)

 On October 20, 2007, Nishimura announced that he and trainee Manabu Soya have signed with All Japan Pro Wrestling (AJPW) as full-time wrestlers, citing unhappiness with the erratic MUGA World scheduling.
 From November 23 to December 9, 2007, Nishimura teamed with Masanobu Fuchi to compete in the World's Strongest Tag Determination League, finishing the league with 7 points (2 wins, 2 losses and 3 draws) and placing 5th overall.
-In November 2007, Nishimura announced plans to form a tag team with Dory Funk, Jr. in 2008, along with claiming that All Japan is planning a retirement ceremony for Funk.
+In November 2007, Nishimura announced plans to form a tag team with Dory Funk, Jr. in 2008, along with claiming that All Japan was planning a retirement ceremony for Funk.
+His final match for AJPW took place on March 9, 2024, teaming with Takao Omori, defeating Seigo Tachibana and Yuma Aoyagi.

 Wrestling New Classic (2013)

 On March 31, 2013, Nishimura made his debut for Wrestling New Classic (WNC), defeating Zeus to become the number one contender to the WNC Championship.
 On April 25, he defeated Akira to become the second WNC Champion.
 A month later, Nishimura joined Akira's villainous Synapse stable.
 On August 8, Nishimura lost the WNC Championship to Tajiri in his first defense.